LabVIEW-Community-CI-CD/open-source/docs/environment-setup.md

 ## Pester

 [Pester](https://pester.dev/) runs the PowerShell test suite.
-Install it and confirm the module is available:
+The GitHub runner installs it automatically; install it only if you plan to run tests locally and confirm the module is available:

 ```powershell
 Install-Module Pester -Force -Scope CurrentUser